yacc/brunch-with-ember-sideloaded/README.md

 type `npm install -g bower`.
 Presto.
 Done.
 Now you're ready to have brunch.

 ## Dependency Automation ##
-There are two ways that external depencies to your Ember app can be kept up-to-date.
-The Ember specific dependencies (aka, Ember, Ember-Data, and Handlebars) are still kept current by using the `cake` automation described below.
+The primary mechanism for managing dependencies is now `Bower` although because Ember-Data is still being updated with a high frequency and the Bower package doesn't include the `/dist` folder without manually building it I have opted instead to include a `cake` automation described below.
 All other vendor dependencies are now managed by `Bower`.
-This seperation is only due to the fact that Ember is still in a very actively changed state and therefore the frequency with which you may be updating the two types of dependencies will vary.
-I will likely change all depenencies to use the `Bower` package manager at some future points and am open to people comments on this.

 ### Ember-Data Updates ###
 There's a  cake task to download Ember Data from [builds.emberjs.com](http://builds.emberjs.com) and copy it to your `vendor/scripts` directory.